Heat wave could hit Portland this Sunday

-PORTLAND, Ore. -- A forecast high of 90 degrees Sunday could be the start of a stretch that could see triple digits through the following Thursday and high temps through June, according to KGW meteorologist Rod Hill.
+PORTLAND, Ore. -- Sunday is expected to reach 90 degrees, which could mark the start of a stretch of triple-digit temperatures through the following Thursday, and high temperatures the rest of June, according to KGW meteorologist Rod Hill.

-Records shoe the most 90 degree plus days in June happened in 2015 with nine days, he said.
-A typical June only has about two 90 degree days.
+Records show the most 90-degree-plus days in June happened in 2015 with nine days, he said.
+A typical June only has about two 90-degree days.

-The high heat comes after a miserable weekend of weather in western Oregon.
+The high heat comes after a weekend of wintry weather in western Oregon.

 Photos: Summer storm brings rain, hail and snow